MOUBI9A/portfolio/README.md

 # Portfolio Project

 ## Overview
 This is a portfolio project built using modern web technologies.
-It showcases projects, skills, and contact information, and includes an admin dashboard for managing content.
+It showcases projects, skills, and contact information.

 ## Features
 - **Frontend**: Built with React and TypeScript.
 - **Styling**: Tailwind CSS for responsive and modern design.
-- **Admin Dashboard**: Manage projects, skills, and contact messages.
 - **Routing**: React Router for navigation.
 - **State Management**: Local state and localStorage for persistence.